sallyman128/game_review_ruby_on_sinatra/Notes.md

 Allow user to add review from game show page

 Only allow logged in users to see their respective edit/delete pages

+Make sure that there's no case-sensitivity problems in linking with the db

+Alphabetize the Games index --- DONE :)